 Written by Michael Waldron (‘Rick and Morty,’ ‘Loki,’ and ‘Doctor Strange in the Multiverse of Madness’), with Mike O’Malley (‘The Mike O’Malley Show,’ ‘Shameless,’ and ‘Survivor’s Remorse‘) serving as showrunner, ‘Heels’ is a Starz original sports-based drama production like no other.
 Set in a close-knit community of a small town in Georgia, it centers around the ambitious group of individuals who wish to make a name for themselves in the world of pro wrestling, only to come face to face with dilemmas they could have never imagined.
 Since real-life wrestling events have been profiled before (‘Foxcatcher’), let’s find out if this is inspired by them as well.

-Is Heels Based on a True Story?
+Is Heels a True Story?

 No, ‘Heels’ is not based on a true story.
 Created and co-produced by Michael Waldron, this slow-burn series follows the story of two brothers and rivals as they grapple over their father’s wrestling business after his unexpected death and national recognition.
 In the fictional city of Duffy, Georgia, Jack Spade (Stephen Amell) takes on the role of “heel” (a word for the villain in the industry of sporting melees), whereas his younger brother, Ace Spade (Alexander Ludwig), is the “face” of their firm, called Duffy Wrestling League.
 However, things soon begin to turn around when the well-loved, blond-haired, good boy sibling starts to embraces his inner heel.